chasdev/dev-env/README.md

 # exit
 ```

-Lastly, add the docker-enter function to your OS X .zshrc or .bash_profile that is listed [here](https://github.com/jpetazzo/nsenter#docker-enter-with-boot2docker), except include in the second 'ssh' command the -t flag (necessary to ensure tty is configured).
-That is, add the following:
+Lastly, add the docker-enter function to your OS X .zshrc or .bash_profile that is listed [here](https://github.com/jpetazzo/nsenter#docker-enter-with-boot2docker), except include within the second 'ssh' command the -t flag (necessary to ensure tty is configured).
+That is, add the following function:

 ```
 docker-enter() {